-Many different animals prey on the arctic fox, including red foxes, polar bears, grizzly bears, wolves, golden eagles, and humans.
+Many different animals eat arctic foxes, including red foxes, polar bears, grizzly bears, wolves, golden eagles, and humans.
 Most of their predators kill arctic foxes to eliminate competition for other food sources, known as intraguild predation.

 Arctic foxes are also predators themselves, feeding on small mammals, fish, and birds.